XinFinOrg/XinFin-Node/subnet/local/README.md

 * `./cleanup.sh` helps with deleting subnet files and the cloned XDC-Subnet directory.

 * Sometimes the docker image will fail to launch due to conflicting ports.
 Use `sudo lsof -i -P` (or `sudo lsof -i -P | grep <PORT>`) to check if the port number in the `docker-compose.env` file is available.
-In case of conflict, feel free to change the port numbers in the compose file.
+In case of conflict, feel free to change the port numbers in the compose file (for bootnode port change, subnets' `.env` file `BOOTNODES` port config also have to change).